simoninireland/epyc/doc/tutorial/defining.rst

             return dict(result = r)

-That's it: the code for the computational experiment, that will be executed at a point diven by the provided parameters dict.
+That's it: the code for the computational experiment, that will be executed at a point driven by the provided parameters dict.